samfundev/SengledTools/README.md

 python sengled_tool.py --ip 192.168.8.1 --udp-color 255 0 0
 ```

+**Note:** There might be more UDP commands available.
+Check [UDP_COMMANDS_REFERENCE.md](UDP_COMMANDS_REFERENCE.md) for the complete list of documented commands.

-Note: UDP control does not require the MQTT broker or HTTP setup server once the bulb is paired and on your LAN.
+UDP control does not require the MQTT broker or HTTP setup server once the bulb is paired and on your LAN.

 Power loss behavior: